 The Boundary represents a long-term investment in the Hoboken and Jersey City communities, revitalizing the former industrial neighborhood into a much-needed multi-functional space for residents.
 It will elevate the neighborhood with thoughtful improvements to the surrounding infrastructure, bringing live/work/play uses to life.

 “Southwest Hoboken can now reach its potential, evolving from its industrial roots into a strongly positioned residential and business neighborhood that will flourish,” said Greg Dell’Aquila, CEO of JDA Group.
 “During its manufacturing and warehousing heyday through the 1960s, Southwest Hoboken was a very vibrant area.
-Our evolution for the community will not only bring families back as residents, but also businesses that will transform Southeast Hoboken.
+Our evolution for the community will not only bring families back as residents, but also businesses that will transform Southwest Hoboken.
 It will become a medical campus, office center, and community with top-level amenities.”

 The Vision for The Boundary